stevenliuxd/clickform/README.md

-# Tempus Docuform
+# Clickform

-A simple VS Code extension that detects autoform module source links and makes them clickable.
+A simple VS Code extension that detects terraform module source links and makes them clickable.
 Clicking a link opens the corresponding GitHub page in your browser.

 ## Features